elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 #### Problem

 In Elixir, it is possible to access values from `Map`s, which are key-value data structures, either statically or dynamically.
 When a key is expected to exist in the map, it must be accessed using the `map.key` notation, which asserts the key exists.
+If the key does not exist, an exception is raised (and in some situations also compiler warnings), allowing developers to catch bugs early on.

-If `map[:key]` is used and the informed key does not exist, `nil` is returned.
-This return can be confusing and does not allow developers to conclude whether the key is non-existent in the map or just has a bound `nil` value.
+`map[:key]` must be used with optional keys.
+This way, if the informed key does not exist, `nil` is returned.
+When used with required keys, this return can be confusing and allow `nil` values to pass through the system, while `map.key` would raise upfront.
 In this way, this anti-pattern may cause bugs in the code.

 #### Example